HELOC Application Process FAQs

 Exterior appraisals only assess the outside of your home and do not require an appointment.
 The appraiser will take photos of the home's exterior and research your property using county records and other online data sources.
 If you live in a gated community, the appraiser will call you directly to arrange their visit.

 Interior appraisals require an appointment for the appraiser to view the interior of your home.
 The appraiser will take photos of the inside and outside of your home as well as any auxiliary structures on the property.
-They will check that your water heater is properly strapped, and carbon monoxide and fire detection is in place as applicable.
+They will check that your water heater is properly strapped, and that carbon monoxide and fire detection is in place as applicable.
 The appraiser will need access to all rooms in the home to complete their report.

 Manufactured home appraisals require an appointment for the appraiser to view and photograph the interior and exterior of your home.
 They also need photos of the data plate and HUD tags.
 The data plate provides important home information and is usually in a closet or cabinet.
 HUD tags are metal tags located on the outside of each section of the home confirming it meets HUD's manufactured home construction and safety standards.